Here’s a look at the life of Elizabeth Smart, children’s advocate and kidnapping survivor.

 March 12, 2003 - Smart is found alive, walking down a street with Mitchell and Barzee in Sandy, Utah, five miles from her home.

-March 18, 2003 - Both Mitchell and Barzee are charged with six felony counts, including aggravated burglary, aggravated kidnapping, aggravated sexual assault and two charges for allegedly trying to break into the home of Smart's cousin, Jessica Wright.
+March 18, 2003 - Both Mitchell and Barzee are charged with six felony counts, including aggravated burglary, aggravated kidnapping, aggravated sexual assault and two charges for allegedly trying to break into the home of Smart’s cousin.

 April 30, 2003 - Smart and her family meet with President George W. Bush at the White House.
 Bush signs a child protection bill encouraging states to establish Amber Alert systems to quickly post information about child abductions.

 October 24, 2003 - Smart appears in her first televised interview.
 Katie Couric, of NBC, speaks with her in an hour-long, primetime program.

-October 28, 2003 - The book, "Bringing Elizabeth Home: A Journey of Faith and Hope," a collaboration between Elizabeth Smart, her father Ed Smart and author Laura Morton, is released.
+October 28, 2003 - The book, “Bringing Elizabeth Home: A Journey of Faith and Hope,” a collaboration between Smart, her father and author Laura Morton, is published.

-November 9, 2003 - CBS airs "The Elizabeth Smart Story," a TV movie about her ordeal from the point-of-view of her parents.
+November 9, 2003 - CBS airs “The Elizabeth Smart Story,” a TV movie about Smart’s ordeal from the point-of-view of her parents.

-January 9, 2004 - Wanda Barzee, one of Smart's alleged captors, is found incompetent to stand trial and is sent to Utah State Hospital for further review.
+January 9, 2004 - Barzee is found incompetent to stand trial and is sent to Utah State Hospital for further review.

-September 2, 2004 - In a Salt Lake City courtroom, Mitchell pleads not guilty to kidnapping and five other charges.
+September 2, 2004 - Mitchell pleads not guilty to kidnapping and five other charges.

-February 16, 2005 - Mitchell is removed from a courtroom for singing during a competency hearing.
+February 16, 2005 - Mitchell is removed from the courtroom for singing during a competency hearing.

 July 26, 2005 - A judge rules that Mitchell is mentally incompetent to stand trial.
 He is sent to Utah State Hospital.

 December 18, 2006 - Mitchell is again found mentally unfit to stand trial after screaming outbursts in the courtroom.

 March 7, 2008 - A federal grand jury indicts Mitchell and Barzee with one count of unlawful transportation of a minor across state lines and one count of interstate kidnapping.

 May 21, 2008 - Smart and four other kidnapping survivors publish a Department of Justice pamphlet, “You’re Not Alone: The Journey from Abduction to Empowerment.”